Cybersecurity Act

 • The Cybersecurity Act entered into force on 27 June 2019.

-• On 18 April 2023, the European Commission proposed a targeted amendment to the Cybersecurity Act, which would enable the adoption of cybersecurity certification schemes for managed security services.
-The EU legislative process regarding the amendment is currently ongoing.
+• On 18 April 2023, the European Commission proposed a targeted amendment to the Cybersecurity Act.
+This targeted amendment was adopted on 15 January 2025 and aims to enable the future adoption of European certification schemes for managed security services covering areas such as incident response, penetration testing, security audits and consultancy.